 Leg Shaving Drawbacks

 When you look at the bigger picture, the drawbacks to shaving are unfortunately pretty apparent.
-Shaving is pretty time consuming when done at home, and is tough to make effective, since it’s tough to make sure you’ve covered everywhere you’re interested in shaving (especially if you have longer or coarser hair, which could require several rounds with a regular razor).
+Shaving is pretty time-consuming when done at home.
+It’s also not very effective since it’s tough to make sure you’ve covered everywhere you’re interested in shaving (especially if you have longer or coarser hair, which could require several rounds with a regular razor).

-In addition to its lack of effectiveness, shaving can also easily cause skin irritation, razor bumps, razor burn, cuts, and ingrown hairs - yikes!
+In addition to its lack of effectiveness, shaving can also easily cause skin irritation, razor bumps, razor burn, cuts, and ingrown hairs.
 Frequent shaving can also cause skin discoloration in more delicate areas of the skin, including the front and back of your knees or ankles, where skin is thinner.

-Shaving’s final coup de gras, in addition to its lack of effective coverage when it comes to accurate shaving, is it’s lack of long term results.
-Shaving only cuts hair at the root, which does not address hair growth at the root, and allows it to grow back quickly - making you then have to shave again soon after.
+Shaving’s final coup de gras, in addition to its lack of effective coverage when it comes to accurate shaving, is its lack of long-term results.
+Shaving only cuts hair at the surface, which does not address hair growth at the root.
+This allows the hair to grow back quickly, and in turn, makes you have to shave again soon after.

-Overall, shaving sees its success in the areas of affordability and accessibility, but comes up short in all other aspects.
-However, if you’re looking for a temporary fix for a small or easy to reach area for a very affordable price, shaving is a great option!
+Overall, shaving sees its success in the areas of affordability and accessibility but comes up short in all other aspects.
+However, if you’re looking for a temporary fix for a small or easy-to-reach area for a very affordable price, shaving is a great option!
 Just make sure to exfoliate prior and moisturize after to minimize irritation, razor bumps, and ingrown hairs.
 Additionally, refrain from giving in to the temptation of spot shaving in between waxes.

 Leg Waxing Benefits

-Despite its minor drawbacks, leg waxing has a huge amount of benefits which make it stand out from other hair removal methods.
+Despite its minor drawbacks, leg waxing has a huge amount of benefits that make it stand out from other hair removal methods.

 Since waxing removes hair at the root, hair takes longer to grow back.
 However, hair also thins out over time if waxing is practiced consistently using best practices.
 Though you have to come into a salon or esthetician’s office, your appointments will be weeks or a couple of months apart, which is overall a smaller time commitment than trying to shave your legs everyday, or multiple times a week.